Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/BaseComponentProxyBehaviour.md

 !!! warning
     This article mentions the Unity ECS.
-Although Crowds uses the ECS internally you don't need to understand anything about the ECS to use Crowds!
+Although Overcrowded uses the ECS internally you don't need to understand anything about the ECS to use Overcrowded!

 # BaseComponentProxyBehaviour

-This is an abstract class which is used as the base for most behaviours. **You do not need to use this class unless you are extending Crowds.**
+This is an abstract class which is used as the base for most behaviours. **You do not need to use this class unless you are extending Overcrowded.**

 The class manages a set of ECS components which are controlled by the behaviour.
 The underlying components are managed so that they can easily be modified through serialization (at design time in the editor), at initialisation time (before the Entity representation is created) and at runtime (directly reading/writing the ECS data).
 It also handles automatically setting up and tearing down the components appropriately.